gscontras/probLang/chapters/03-nonliteral.md

 > 2. Test out other QUDs.
 What aspects of interpretation does the literal listener capture?
 What aspects does it not capture?
 > 3. Create a new QUD function and try it out with "the kettle costs `10000` dollars".

 This enriched literal listener performs joint inference about the price and the valence but assumes a particular QUD by which to interpret the utterance.
-Similarly, the speaker chooses an utterance to convey a particular value of the QUD to the literal listener:
+Similarly, the speaker chooses an utterance to convey a particular answer of the QUD to the literal listener:

 ~~~~
-var speaker = function(qudValue, qud) {
+var speaker = function(qudAnswer, qud) {
   return Infer({model: function(){
     var utterance = utterancePrior()
-    factor(alpha * literalListener(utterance, qud).score(qudValue))
+    factor(alpha * literalListener(utterance, qud).score(qudAnswer))
     return utterance
   }
 })}